MrinalA2009/WOLF-Werewolf-based-Observations-for-LLM-Deception-and-Falsehoods/README.md

 ---

-**Note**: This game requires an active internet connection and a valid Google Gemini API key to function properly.
+**Note**: This game requires an active internet connection and a valid API key to function properly.